 - 1. In the iDRAC Web interface, go to Storage > Overview > Virtual DisksAdvanced Filter. - 2.
-In the Virtual Disk section, do the following: - a) From the Controller drop-down menu, select the controller for which you want to create the virtual disk. - b) From the Layout drop-down menu, select the RAID level for the Virtual Disk. - Only those RAID levels supported by the controller appear in the drop-down menu and it is based on the RAID levels are available based on the total number of physical disks available. - c) Select the Media Type, Stripe Size, Read Policy, Write Policy, Disk Cache Policy, . - Only those values supported by the controller appear in the drop-down menus for these properties. - d) In the Capacity field, enter the size of the virtual disk. - The maximum size is displayed and then updated as disks are selected. - e) The Span Count field is displayed based on the selected physical disks (step 3).
+In the Virtual Disk section, do the following: - a.
+From the Controller drop-down menu, select the controller for which you want to create the virtual disk. - b.
+From the Layout drop-down menu, select the RAID level for the Virtual Disk. - Only those RAID levels supported by the controller appear in the drop-down menu and it is based on the RAID levels are available based on the total number of physical disks available. - c.
+Select the Media Type, Stripe Size, Read Policy, Write Policy, Disk Cache Policy, . - Only those values supported by the controller appear in the drop-down menus for these properties. - d.
+In the Capacity field, enter the size of the virtual disk. - The maximum size is displayed and then updated as disks are selected. - e.
+The Span Count field is displayed based on the selected physical disks (step 3).
 You cannot set this value.
 It is automatically calculated after selecting disks for multi-raid level.
+Span Count field is applicable to RAID 10, RAID 50, and RAID 60.
 If you have selected RAID 10 and if the controller supports uneven RAID 10, then the span count value is not displayed.
-The controller automatically sets the appropriate value. - 3.
+The controller automatically sets the appropriate value.
+For RAID 50 and RAID 60, this field is not displayed when minimum number of disks are used to create RAID.
+It can be changed if more disks are used. - 3.
 In the Select Physical Disks section, select the number of physical disks.